THUYimingLi/BackdoorBox/README.md

 BackdoorBox is a Python toolbox for backdoor attacks and defenses.

-This project is still under development and therefore there is no user manual yet.
-Please refer to the 'tests' sub-folder to get more insights about how to use our implemented methods.
+This toolbox is still under development (but the attack parts are almost done) and there is no user manual yet.
+However, you can easily implement our provided methods by refering to the `tests` sub-folder to see the example codes about how use our implemented methods.

 # Current Status